Owlchemist/RimworldHugsLib/README.md

-The only difference in this fork is the fixing of the search bar in mod options.
+Same as HugsLib, just fixes the mod options search bug.